-Design Challenge: Our challenge was NOT to design a chair that rolls easily.
-These chairs already exist in the form of a task chair or a 1970's dinette chair.
-These chairs are considered unsafe as they can move unexpectedly and prematurely.
+Design Challenge: Our challenge was not to design a chair that moves easily.
+These chairs already exist in the form of task chairs or 70's style dinette chairs.
+They would be considered unsafe, as they can move unexpectedly or prematurely.

-Rather, the challenge was to incorporate mobility features balancing the need to:
+Rather, the challenge was to incorporate mobility features into the design of a chair which address each of the following concerns without compromising safety:

-- a. enable a seated person to be moved up-to the table with ease and grace, - b. reduce the physical demands placed upon caregivers, and - c. ensure the seated person's sense of dignity and self-worth is maintained without compromising safety.
+- a. enable a seated person to be moved up to the table with ease and grace - b. reduce physical demands placed upon caregivers - c. ensure the person's sense of dignity and self-worth are maintained www.comfortek.com/T2-healthcare